-This policy has been developed in consultation with staff, pupils and parents.
+This policy has been developed in consultation with staff, pupils and family.
 The consultation and policy development process involved the following steps:

 - 1. Review a member of staff or working group pulled together all relevant information including relevant national and local guidance - 2.
 Staff consultation all school staff were given the opportunity to look at the policy and make recommendations - 3.
-Parent/stakeholder consultation parents and any interested parties were invited to attend a meeting about the policy
+Family/stakeholder consultation family and any interested parties were invited to attend a meeting about the policy